 The M9 existed in four models:

-• M9-P, june 2011 Established the ‘P’ version with a sapphire glass LCD, classic Leica script on top plate, and a screw in lieu of the red dot.
+• M9-P, June 2011 Established the ‘P’ version with a sapphire glass LCD, classic Leica script on the top plate, and a screw in lieu of the red dot.

 • M Monochrom, may 2012 All the features of the M9-P but with a revolutionary monochrome sensor.

 • M-E, September 2012 A reduced cost model in anthracite grey, which eliminated the frameline selector and USB port.

 The M (Typ 240) added more variants:

 • M (Typ 240), September 2012 Base model.
 Announced at Photokina (alongside the M-E) but not delivered until 2013.

 • M-P (Typ 240), August 2014 Larger buffer and sapphire glass screen.
 Larger screw replaces the red dot, and once again the classic Leica script logo is featured on the top plate.

 • The M (Typ 262), December 2015.
 Reduced cost model (the equivalent of the M-E).
 Eliminated video and introduced an aluminum top plate to reduce the weight.